The Importance Of Freight Forwarders Liability Insurance

 Like any other industry, the freight forwarder industry must follow certain regulations.
-These regulations can include laws, custom and country requirements.
-It is the freight forwarders’ lability to do their part in following all rules and laws to make the process easier and smooth for carriers.
+These regulations can include laws, customs and country requirements.
+It is the freight forwarders’ liability to do their part in following all rules and laws to make the process easier and smoother for carriers.
 Breaching a regulation or disturbing a country can result in massive fines, general average and lawsuits against everyone involved.

 The famous Egypt Canal blockage is an example of disturbing a country and breaching regulations.
 The enormous container ship accidently wedged itself across Egypt’s Suez Canal, blocking one of the world’s busiest trade routes.
 The situation disturbed many other ships and the marine supply chain.
 As a result, the government fined the ship owner $550 million.

 In this case, the marine experts split the fine and ‘general average’ between ship owners, freight forwarders and cargo owners.
 A general average is a cost declared to help recover from the situation and make all involved share the losses.
 The cost can add up to a large amount in millions for a situation they had no control over.

 As you can tell, a freight forwarder’s liability is always on edge, and things can go wrong at any point.
 However, it’s not just the journey that comes with risks; it all starts from the point they sign a deal and fill out paperwork till the final signature.

 These freight forwarders’ liability risks can take a toll on any freight forwarder company and result in substantial financial losses.
 Thankfully freight forwarder liability (FFL) insurance is the perfect cover for the above risks.
 The insurance provides financial protection, so the company doesn’t have to pay from their own pocket.
 These risks come with no warning, and there is no point in worrying about something out of their control.